ramalhais/previous/branches/branch_filesharing/readme.previous.txt

 Many thanks go to the members of the NeXT International Forums for their help.
-Special thanks go to Gavin Thomas Nicol, Piotr Twarecki, Toni Wilen, Michael Bosshard, Thomas Huth, Olivier Galibert, Jason Eckhardt, Jason Stevens, Daniel L'Hommedieu, Tomaz Slivnik, Vaughan Kaufman, Peter Leonard and Brent Spillner!
+Special thanks go to Gavin Thomas Nicol, Piotr Twarecki, Toni Wilen, Michael Bosshard, Thomas Huth, Olivier Galibert, Jason Eckhardt, Jason Stevens, Daniel L'Hommedieu, Tomaz Slivnik, Vaughan Kaufman, Peter Leonard, Brent Spillner and Frank Wegmann!

 This emulator would not exist without their help.